boxyhq/website/docs/jackson/deploy/npm-library.md

 #### IdP-initiated flow

 To enable IdP-initiated SAML flow set https://boxyhq.com/docs/jackson/deploy/env-variables#idp_enabled.
-If [idpDiscoveryPath](https://boxyhq.com/docs/jackson/deploy/env-variables#idp_discovery_path) is not set then always the first config will be chosen in case of multiple matches.
+If [idpDiscoveryPath](https://boxyhq.com/docs/jackson/deploy/env-variables#idp_discovery_path) is not set then always the first connection will be chosen in case of multiple matches.

 If `oauthController.samlResponse` returns `app_select_form` with no `redirect_url`, then we have hit the case where the IdP-initiated flow has multiple matches for the same IdP.
 Users can select an app and the flow is resumed with the `idp_hint` containing the user selection.
 For reference on how to add an IdP selection page, see: https://github.com/boxyhq/jackson/blob/main/pages/idp/select.tsx